-The investment strategy of the Company prioritises capital protection over the earning of high investment returns and it is deemed that this is in the best interest of the Company and its policyholders.
-As a result, the company mostly invests in highly rated and short dated corporate and government bonds.
+The investment strategy of Vhi Insurance prioritises capital protection over the earning of high investment returns and it is deemed that this is in the best interest of Vhi Insurance and its policyholders.
+As a result, Vhi Insurance mostly invests in highly-rated and short-dated corporate and government bonds.